Sach-P/UNUS/README.md

 # UNUS

 UNUS is a full-stack android app that functions as a UNO-like multiplayer game created as a group project for Iowa State University course COM S 309: Software Engineering Practices.
-On top of the technologies listed below, we also learned about project managment and team dynamics + workflow.
+On top of the technologies listed below, we also learned about project management and team dynamics + workflow.

-## Technologies
+##Technologies
 Front-end (Isaac Blandin, Abe Demo): Android Studio (Java)

 Back-end (Sachin Patel): Spring Boot (Java), MySQL